BenjaminAdroit/Leaf_mining_India_reflect_Structure_and_Climate/README.md

 # Leaf_mining_India_reflect_Structure_and_Climate

 > [!NOTE]
-> Supplementary material from "Specialized insect damage on Pliocene leaf fossils from India reflect both forest structure and climate"
+> Supplementary material from "Specialized insect damage on Pliocene leaf fossils from India reflects forest structure and climate"

 > [!WARNING]
 > Manuscript in review